-RFID Solutions Online guest expert articles provide industry authorities with an outlet to share their views and insights on emerging trends, challenges, technologies, and best practices.
+RFID Solutions Online guest expert articles provide industry authorities with an outlet to share their views and insights on emerging trends, challenges, technologies, best practices, and regulatory compliance.
 Interested contributors should submit their questions, abstracts, outlines, or completed drafts to the editor for consideration.

 By delivering valuable information and ideas to RFID Solutions Online readers, industry insiders bring increased visibility and credibility to themselves, their organizations, and issues of importance to them.
-Guest expert articles provide contributors with unique branding and thought-leadership opportunities via:
+Guest expert articles provide contributors with unique thought leadership opportunities via:

 - Prominent placement of all articles on the RFID Solutions Online home page

 - Prominent placement in the RFID Solutions Online email newsletter

 - Article exposure through multiple social media channels

 - Potential cross-promotion to other relevant websites and their newsletters in the Life Science Connect network.

 Authors are typically subject matter experts from life sciences companies, associations, industry consortia, consulting and analyst firms, and academia.

 - We cannot accept any content from vendors/suppliers, technology partners, or outsourcing partners of life sciences companies as guest columns, even if it’s not promotional.